farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 >
 > ### Actions
 >
-> Distribute `7 Action Dots` among the `12 Actions` to define how good your character is at doing things.
+> Distribute `7 action dots` among the `12 actions` to define how good your character is at doing things.
 >
 > - Actions are grouped into 3 attributes: `Physique`, `Insight` and `Resolve`.
-> - At character creation, a single `Action` cannot have more than `2 Action Dots`.
+> - At character creation, a single `action` cannot have more than `2 action dots`.
 >
 > #### Physique
 >